 Million Dollar Pound Cake is a buttery and decadent dessert to serve for any occasion.
 It is perfectly delicious served plain or topped with whipped cream and fresh berries.
 Easy enough for any day of the week and a great dessert for celebrations, holidays and special occasions.

-A while back I was looking through my mom's recipe binder with her favorite recipes.
-I came across a clipping from the Rural Electric Arkansas magazine with the classic Million Dollar Pound Cake recipe and I knew my family would love it.
+A while back I was looking through my mom's recipe binder and came across a clipping from the Rural Electric Arkansas magazine with the classic Million Dollar Pound Cake recipe, It's a southern classic that literally taste's like a million bucks!

 - Add butter to a bowl and beat with an electric mixer until light and fluffy.
 Gradually add in sugar with the mixer running.